Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Preliminaries

 This work will consider two strata: $\H(0)$ and $\H(1,1)$.
-The first contains genus one translation surfaces with one marked point and the second contains genus two translation surfaces with two different singularities of cone angle $4\pi$. \cite[Theorem 7.1]{McMullen2007DynamicsOS} proves that any surface $M \in \H(1,1)$ can be represented by a slit construction with two tori $T_1,T_2 \in \H(0)$.
-For example in \Cref{fig:SlitConstruction}, the construction of $M\in\H(1,1)$ satisfies that $T_1=T_2$.
+These parametrize genus one translation surfaces with one marked point and genus two translation surfaces with two different singularities of cone angle $4\pi$, respectively.